google/keytransparency/docs/design.md

 looking for unknown keys.
 All the user’s clients should be notified when new keys are detected.
 New keys may or may not actually belong to the user.

-When a user comes online, the user must query their own identity for each epoch since last doing so.
+When a user comes online, the user must query their own identity for each revision since last doing so.
 This verifies that the current set of keys belongs to the user, and that the user’s identity was not compromised in between the present moment and the last check.